 Mix two parts water and one part chlorine bleach if the non-chlorine bleach does not work.
 Test the effect of the chlorine bleach, which may discolor clothing, by dabbing a small amount on a hidden seam.
 If the fabric doesn't change to an unwanted color, soak the item in the bleach for 15 minutes.

 Apply a commercial color remover to the stained areas if bleach does not remove the dye.

-When the stains have been removed, put the garment in the washing machine and add a capful of your usual detergent.
-Add 1 cup of white vinegar and wash in cool water.
+When the stains have been removed, thoroughly rinse the garment, put it in the washing machine and add a capful of your usual detergent.
+Add one cup of white vinegar and wash in cool water.

 Dry the garment in the dryer only when no traces of the stain are apparent.